PhD, Environmental Science & Engineering, Leiden University, Netherlands

-Sangwon Suh is professor in industrial ecology and director of the CLiCC Program, an EPA-funded university-industry partnership that is developing a tool for rapid assessment of chemicals' environmental and human health impacts.
-He was trained as an environmental engineer and earned his PhD in industrial ecology at Leiden University in the Netherlands.
-Professor Suh’s research focuses on the sustainability of the human-nature complexity through understanding materials and energy exchanges between them.
-Over the past twenty years, he contributed to the theoretical foundations and practical applications of life cycle assessment (LCA) and industrial ecology.
-Dr. Suh was appointed as a member of the International Resource Panel (IRP) by the United Nations Environmental Programme (UNEP) and served as the Coordinating Lead Author of the Assessment Report 5 by the Intergovernmental Panel on Climate Change (IPCC).
-He received the McKnight Land-Grant Professorship from the University of Minnesota’s Board of Regents, Leontief Memorial Prize and the Richard Stone Prize from the International Input-Output Association (IIOA), the Robert A. Laudise Medal from the International Society for Industrial Ecology (ISIE), and Distinguished Teaching Award from the Bren school.
+Sangwon Suh is a professor at the Bren School of Environmental Science and Management at the University of California, Santa Barbara.
+He earned his PhD in industrial ecology at Leiden University in the Netherlands.
+His research focuses on the sustainability of the human-nature complexity through the understanding of materials and energy exchanges between them.
+His work contributed to the theoretical foundations and practical applications of quantitative sustainability assessment in the areas of life cycle assessment (LCA) and industrial ecology.
+Dr. Suh served the International Resource Panel (IRP) of the United Nations Environmental Programme (UNEP) as a member and the Intergovernmental Panel on Climate Change (IPCC) as a Coordinating Lead Author.
+He received the McKnight Land-Grant Professorship from the University of Minnesota’s Board of Regents, Leontief Memorial Prize and the Richard Stone Prize from the International Input-Output Association (IIOA), the Robert A. Laudise Medal from the International Society for Industrial Ecology (ISIE), and Distinguished Teaching Award by the Bren School.